sremedios/phinet/README.md

 |   |   +-- file_2.nii.gz
 |   |   +-- file_3.nii.gz
 ```
+### Training
+Usage:
+`--task`: Type of task, one of:
+            - modality
+            - t1-contrast
+            - fl-contrast
+`--datadir`: Path to where the unprocessed data is

 ### Image Preprocessing
 First, all images are converted to 256x256x256 at 1mm^3 with intensities in [0,255]
 using FreeSurfer's `mri_convert`.